-Update Your Stairs With This Easy DIY
+Upgrade Stairs With This Easy DIY

 Have your stairs seen better days?
 Mine were in desperate need of a makeover.
 There were pet stains from the previous homeowner.
 Not to mention the existing carpet was 16 years old.
 With a desire to give my stairs a makeover, and a tight budget, I decided to do an easy DIY project that you can do in a weekend.
 Even with zero carpentry skills.
-Here is a step by step tutorial on how to update your stairs with this easy DIY.
+Here is a step by step tutorial on how to upgrade stairs with this easy DIY.

 Step 1 – Prep Your Stairs